Mandia12/Web-Scraping-Challenge/README.md

 # Web-Scraping-Challenge

-In this challenge, multiple tools including, BeautifulSoup, Selenium, and Splinter were used to extract data from websites to derive valualbe information.
+In this challenge, multiple tools including, BeautifulSoup, Selenium, and Splinter were used to extract data from websites to derive valuable information.

 Part 1: Mars News